A Simple, Optimal and Efficient Algorithm for Online Exp-Concave Optimization: Proofs for Section

-We propose \cref{alg:lightons-logb} to replace the ONS-like subroutine in the original work.
-We emphasize that the learning of $\w_t$ does not suffer from improper learning concerns.
-Because the algorithm's final output decision is the arm $\x_t$, rather than the estimated parameter $\w_t$.
+We remark that \cref{alg:lightons-logb} does not suffer from improper learning concerns, because the algorithm's decision is the arm $\x_t$, rather than the estimated parameter $\w_t$.
 Consequently, \cref{alg:lightons-logb} is free from the improper-to-proper conversion and resembles \lightonscore.

-Before proving \cref{thm:lightons-logb}, we first present two critical lemmas that facilitate migrating the original ONS-like subroutine to \cref{alg:lightons-logb}.